 Beyond all this, Mike is easy to work with.
 He is patient and listens to my ideas.
 He allows me to follow up with ideas that he hasn’t utilized or researched.
 He always has the bottom line in mind.
 Other builders we’ve talked to in the last eighteen months, all believe Mike Gilles has the expertise to build this home.

-Suzy and I have selected Laurie Dale Keffer, builder Mark Dale’s sister, to be our landscape architect.
+Suzy and I have selected Laurie Dale Keffer, the late builder, Mark Dale’s sister, to be our landscape architect.
 Laurie is a registered landscape architect and a member of the American Society of Landscape architects.
 Laurie does not take on many projects but she is excited about what we are doing.
-She has been around home building her entire life — her father is retired home builder Everett Dale.
+She has been around home building her entire life — her father is the late home builder Everett Dale.